What Is A Beam?

 A cantilever beam can be defined as a beam that is fixed at one and free at the other end.
 In other words, Beam is fixed at one end and the other end is extended beyond to hang free in the air.

 In these types of beams, the load coming on it transfers to the support where it can manage the moment of force and shear stress.

 The cantilever beam’s free end is the ability to move when the load is applied but no rotation or translation will occur at the end fixed end (end in the concrete).

 It is mostly used in car parking areas, construction of bridges, towers, etc.

 Read More: 14 Types of Bricks and Their Advantages

 11. Trussed Beam

 When the beam is reinforced with a truss, it is called a trussed beam.
-These types of beams are used mostly for making workshop shed, warehouse shed, and where there is a need for a long span and open space.
+These types of beams are used mostly for making workshop sheds, and warehouse sheds, where there is a need for a long span and open space.

 12. Rectangular Beam

 The rectangular beam is those which have a cross-section rectangular shape.
 These types of beams generally experience tension at the bottom and compression at the top.